BestXigbekele/WEATHER-APP/README.md

 ### Usage

 1. Enter a city name in the search input.
-2. Click the "Get Weather" button.
+2. Click the "search icon" button.
 3. The current weather conditions will be displayed below.
+4. The menu shows weather conditions the next seven days.

 ## API